Contact Us

 Frequently Asked Questions (FAQs)

-To quote Diane Ackerman, "play is our brain’s favorite way of learning.”
-This quote highlights that play is not a break from learning, but rather, it IS learning.
-Play helps to build the brain's architecture through the formation of neuronal connections.
-This results in development of crucial language, physical, social emotional, and cognitive skills.
+Play-based therapists are providing skilled therapeutic intervention.
+However, if they are skilled at it, it should feel like "just" playing to the child.
+It is important to note that play is not a break from learning, but rather, it IS learning.
+In fact, the most important learning in childhood occurs via play.
+It helps to build the brain's architecture through the formation of neuronal connections which results in development of crucial language, physical, social emotional, and cognitive skills.

 Neurodiversity refers to the idea that neurological differences reflect normal variations in brain development.
 Conditions often associated with neurodivergence include, but are not limited to: ADHD, Autism, Anxiety, OCD, Learning Disabilities & Down Syndrome.
 The neurodiversity paradigm suggests that these differences should be respected, understood, and supported, rather than pathologized or viewed as disordered.
 This is a shift from the traditional medical model of disability where historically treatment approaches that were aimed at making people appear & behave more "neurotypical".